School AttendanceOPHS Attendance Call-In line

 - Leaving campus at lunch without an off-campus pass

 - “Cutting” class in any way

 Truancy – an absence not reported by a parent within 72 hours of the absence.
-Students that have a truancy on their attendance record will be required to make-up the time they missed at Saturday School.
-Students will not be permitted to make-up work from a truancy.
+Students that have a truancy on their attendance record may be required to make-up the time they missed at Saturday School.
+Students will be permitted to make-up work from a truancy.

 Truant – Any student with 3 truancies or unexcused absences at any point within the school year.